zach-weav/HoneyPi/README.md

 ## __Ethical Notice__

-This project is designed for educational and research purposes.
-It should only be used as a tool intended to help individuals and organizations improve their understanding of cybersecurity and enhance their defensive strategies.
-Users should be mindful to ensure the HoneyPi is only used on authorized networks where all participants are informed of its deployment and have provided explicit consent.

-Any data collected during the operation of HoneyPi should be handled responsibly and effectively to avoid any harm being done to individuals or organizations.
+HoneyPi is a cybersecurity education and research tool that is designed to observe threat actor behavior in a controlled environment.
+It is __not__ intended for offensive security, exploitation, or use on unauthorized networks.

+Users must only deploy a HoneyPi device on networks where they have full permission and where all required participants are informed of its presence and purpose.
+It should never be used to entrap, deceive, or monitor users without their explicit informed consent.

+All data that is collected during HoneyPi's operation (logs and metrics) should be handled responsibly and in accordance with privacy laws and ethical standards.
+This project is meant to strengthen cybersecurity posture, and raise awareness.
+It is not to be used maliciously or carelessly.
+Any misuse of a HoneyPi device outside of the guidelines is strictly discouraged.